Ruach/ruach.github.io/_posts/2020-08-01-gem5-initiateAcc-of-load.markdown

 116     }
 117 }};
 ```
-Currently, we have a automatically generated class definition and its constructor.
+Currently, we have an automatically generated
+class definition and its constructor.
 However,
 it cannot make any change
 to the micro architecture state,